 The final great evil Dawkins considers is religious opposition to – the obsession within some parts of Christian nationalism – abortion and birth control.
 Far more people die from the Catholic Church’s efforts to discourage condoms, but this aspect of the religious attack on reproductive choices is not covered.

 Dawkins points out the hypocrisy in the tendency of American Christian extremists to support the death penalty and violence against abortion providers while labelling themselves ‘pro-life’.
-His argument for abortion rights is a utilitarian one focusing on the relative ability of a foetus or pregnant person to suffer, rather than a bodily autonomy focussed one.
+His argument for abortion rights is a simplistic utilitarian one focusing on the relative ability of a foetus or pregnant person to suffer, rather than a bodily autonomy focused one.

 These are four of the greatest societal evils caused by or aggravated by religion, that the modern atheist movement have been most active in opposing, along with many religious allies of a more humanist or secularist persuasion.
 In the final section of the chapter, Dawkins turns to the question of whether or how moderate faith supports such fanaticism.